You might know him as “Doubting Thomas” because he refused to believe in Jesus Christ’s resurrection without first seeing Jesus.

 Some suggest he was Jesus’ twin, but the Bible doesn’t offer any such evidence.1

-And while some movies or TV shows depict him as having a wife, the Scriptures don’t confirm if he was married or not.
+And while some movies or TV shows depict him as having a wife or girlfriend, the Scriptures don’t say whether he was married or not.

 His profession also is unknown.
-However, John 21:2-3 mentions that he went fishing with some of the disciples, so it’s possible he was also a fisherman.
+However, John 21:2-3 mentions that he went fishing with some of the apostles, so it’s possible he was also a fisherman.

 Thomas’ life as a disciple